Makkari (character): Fictional character biography

 Makkari is the son of Verona and Mara, born in Olympia, the capital city of the Eternals of Earth.
 He is a member of the Eternals' Technologist's Guild and is skilled at designing and building high-speed vehicles.
 Makkari has involved himself in Earth's affairs more often than most Eternals.
 Under the name Thoth, he taught writing to the Egyptians.
 He was taught philosophy by Plato.
-He rescued Sersi from Nero's Fire.
 He spent some time as the charioteer of Darius I of Persia.
-He witnessed the Trojan War, the reign of Vlad the Impaler, and the Alamo.
+He witnessed the Trojan War, the reign of Vlad the Impaler, and the Battle of the Alamo.